eddieblu/.github/profile/webServices/startupService/startupService.md

 ## Getting started

 Now that you have learned how to use and create services, it is time to add backend support to your startup application.
-The main things you should focus on in this deliverable include serving up your frontend code through Node.js, calling third party services, and providing your own service endpoints.
+The main things you should focus on in this deliverable includes:

+1. Calling a third party service from your frontend.
+1. Creating a backend service using Node.js.
+1. Providing authentication endpoints from your backend service.
+1. Providing application endpoints from your backend service.

 You must use the same startup GitHub repository that you created in the earlier instruction.
 Update the `notes.md` file with things that you learn as you work on your startup.
 As you make changes to your HTML, CSS, and JavaScript, commit those changes and push them to GitHub.
 Make sure you have enough commits that you can demonstrate your ownership of the code and protect yourself from loss.
 Usually this will mean at least ten commits, but in reality you may have many more than that.
 Failing to fully document your work may result in the rejection of your submission.